SecPriv/web-platform-threats/README.md

 ./wpt-check run firefox '/cookies/secure/set-from-dom.https.sub.html'
 ```

-The script runs the `wpt-runner` container, which executes the `/cookies/secure/set-from-dom.https.sub.html` WPT test with the instrumented `firefox` browser and collecting trace.
-Then, the `wpt-trace-matching`` container is run, which converts the obtained execution trace to SMT-LIB, and verifies it with the Z3 theorem prover.
+The script runs the `wpt-runner` container, which executes the `/cookies/secure/set-from-dom.https.sub.html` WPT test with the instrumented `firefox` browser and collects the trace.
+Then, the `wpt-trace-matching` container is run, which converts the obtained execution trace to SMT-LIB, and verifies it with the Z3 theorem prover.

 The verification results are printed on standard output for every subtest and invariant:
 - `unsat`: the invariant is valid;